Late-Breaking Reports and Videos

 Submission Instructions Videos and Demos

-Both the video and the demo submission require an extended abstract as accompanying submission.
+Both the video and the demo submission require an extended abstract as accompanying the submission.
 For Videos, please submit a video and an extended abstract through the submission review website.
-Please note that Demos will also be video submissions in 2022, but should be submitted through the demo submission portal, also with an accompanying extended abstract.
+Please note that Demos will also be video submissions in 2022 with an accompanying extended abstract.

 In both cases, please consider the preparation instructions for abstracts and videos.

 The video/demo and extended abstract will be used by the chairs to judge suitability to the conference and program.
 The maximum number of pages is two (2) for extended abstracts, excluding references.
-Templates for 2022 are under preparation, and will be shortly available from the conference website.
+Links to the templates are available below.
 Videos and abstracts must not be anonymized.